-- Role of IT in Supply Chain
+- Understand role of IT in Supply Chain

-- IT in Planning and Inventory control
+- Understand IT in Planning and Inventory control

-- IT in Supermarket & Stores
+- Understand IT in Supermarket & Stores

 Pedagogy: The teaching-learning of the course would be organized through lectures, tutorials, assignments, projects/ presentations and quizzes with emphasis on case studies.
 Faculty members strive to make the classes interactive so that students can correlate the theories with practical example.